 Global Millionaire Stats

-Jeff Bezos, Amazon’s CEO, was worth $185.5 billion and was the Earth’s wealthiest person.
-He has been on the top since 2017.
-Elon Musk became the world’s second-richest person in December 2020, when his net worth reached $144.7 billion.
+Jeff Bezos, Amazon’s former CEO and current executive chairman, is worth $189.3 billion as of February 2021, making him the Earth’s wealthiest person since 2017.
+Elon Musk became the world’s second-richest person in 2020, and his net worth is now estimated at $182.2 billion.
 Tesla’s co-founder and CEO saw an impressive climb as his net worth was ‘only’ $24.6 billion in March 2020.
-These two were followed by the chairman of LVMH Bernard Arnault, whose net worth was $144.3 billion.
+These two were followed by the chairman of LVMH Bernard Arnault, whose net worth is $157.7 billion.
+Bill Gates ($123.7 billion) and Mark Zukerberg ($95.7 billion) round up the top five.

 17. Millionaires represent 1% of the adult population and account for over 40% of the total global net worth.